-From slideshow article: Celebrities with Depression – which lists 14 people, including Richard Dreyfuss, Adam Duritz, Janet Jackson, Jim Carrey and Ashley Judd.
+From slideshow article: Celebrities with Depression (apparently no longer online) – which listed 14 people, including Richard Dreyfuss, Adam Duritz, Janet Jackson, Jim Carrey and Ashley Judd.

 [Read more about Judd in my Highly Sensitive site post Developing creativity: hypervigilance and highly sensitive people.]

 See related article: 13 Celebrities Who Have Experienced Depression.

 Other performers and artists who have experienced depression include Edna St. Vincent Millay, Marie Osmond, Lorraine Bracco, Alanis Morissette and others – see my post Depression and creative people.

 In a Wall Street Journal article, Allen comments about creative work as therapy, and pleasure:

 “You know in a mental institution they sometimes give a person some clay or some basket weaving?” he said.
 “It’s the therapy of moviemaking that has been good in my life.
 If you don’t work, it’s unhealthy—for me, particularly unhealthy.

 “I could sit here suffering from morbid introspection, ruing my mortality, being anxious.
 But it’s very therapeutic to get up and think, Can I get this actor; does my third act work?
 All these solvable problems that are delightful puzzles, as opposed to the great puzzles of life that are unsolvable, or that have very bad solutions.
 So I get pleasure from doing this.
 It’s my version of basket weaving.”

 From How Woody Allen Sees It By Charles McGrath.

 Photo from book: Woody Allen on Woody Allen.